 Root canal treatments have a high success rate with results that last a lifetime when compared to tooth extraction.
 To determine the success or failure of root canal treatment, the most reliable method is to compare new X-rays with those taken prior to treatment.

-1. An X-ray of the affected tooth is taken so as to show where the decay or disease is located.
+- An X-ray of the affected tooth is taken to show where the decay or disease is located.

-2. Local anesthesia is administered to the affected tooth to numb it so that no pain is felt during the procedure.
+- Local anesthesia is administered to the affected tooth to numb it so that minimal pain is felt during the procedure.

-A root canal is often the preferred choice of treatment when compared to an extraction because it works on saving your natural tooth so that it could remain in place in your mouth.
+A root canal is often the preferred choice of treatment when compared to tooth extraction because it saves your natural tooth.
 However, a root canal may not always be an option, depending on the damage on the tooth.

 If a tooth is far too compromised, your dentist might recommend an extraction, followed by a tooth replacement.